-The Redirect URIs field is where you can enter multiple URIs separated by a space or on a new line / carriage return / Enter key.
+The Redirect URIs field is where you can enter multiple URIs separated by a space, or on a new line / carriage return / Enter key.
 You will need the path to an endpoint where your application will be listening for a request from our API to provide you the results of an authorization request.
-In the case of the Spring Boot client application we are installing the callback path for the redirect_uri is: http://localhost:3000/bluebutton/callback

 2. Prepare your environment

-Here are the steps to go through to install this application on MacOS.
-In this post we are assuming you are comfortable with working in a terminal session on a Linux Server or your Mac.
+This blog post is based on installing on MacOS.
+We assume you are comfortable with working in a terminal session on a Linux Server or your Mac.

-- Download and install the Docker package.
-(On MacOS and Windows Docker and Docker-Compose are bundled in one package)
+The first step is to download and install the Docker package (on MacOS and Windows Docker and Docker-Compose are bundled in one package).

 mkdir ~/Dev cd ~/Dev git clone https://github.com/CMSgov/bluebutton-sample-client-rails.git cd bluebutton-sample-client-rails

 Copy a sample configuration file and then edit the file:

 cp config/local_env_sample.yml config/local_env.yml